Skip to content

 Existing Devon wildlife and planning guidance and mapping

-• HRA guidance for the South Hams SAC – Greater Horseshoe Bats
+• HRA guidance for the South Hams SAC: Greater Horseshoe Bats

 • HRA guidance for the Beer Quarry and Caves SAC

-• Devon Grey Long Eared Bat guidance note
+• Grey Long-eared Bat guidance note

-• Cirl bunting guidance
+• Cirl Bunting guidance note

-• Great Crested Newt Guidance
+• Great Crested Newt guidance note

 • South East Devon Joint Habitats Sites Mitigation Strategy

-• Berry Head Recreational impacts
+• Berry Head Recreational Impacts

 If you have any questions about these planning guidance notes and the mapping please contact: nature@devon.gov.uk